East Bay Wildfire Coalition of Governments

 Photo credit: Julia Sumangil Photography

-Welcome to the temporary website for the EBWC.
+Welcome to the temporary website for the East Bay Wildfire Coalition of Governments (EBWC).
 Come here for meeting notices and materials, background information, and updates.

 Who we are